 Boys at Falling Creek are able to choose their activities and set goals for skill progression and mastery.
 We were committed to protecting this important part of our camp culture when planning within guidelines for this summer.
 Campers will choose their daily schedule of activities and participate in activities with others in their cohort.

 Within the first week of each session, every cabin will participate in a Cabin Adventure such as hiking, paddling, rock climbing, mountain biking, or sailing based on the age and skill of the boys in the cabin.
 These trips will take the place of our traditional Cabin Overnights.
 This will allow the same focus on fun, bonding, and new experiences while keeping the boys in roomier cabin quarters than the shelters allow for sleeping.
 If your Cabin Adventure is on a trail, river, lake, or rock off the mountain, it also allows this group of boys to ride in a vehicle together without additional risk of exposure and spread since they are already a “household”.

-After testing results from day 5, we will use this information to make programming decisions beginning the second week of camp sessions: The six original cohorts will pair to make three groups of 12-14 cabins.
-These groups will be called Lines (information on our new Lines will be in the Parent Handbook.)
-Trips in hiking, paddling, rock climbing, mountain biking, and sailing will be offered to each Line.
-These larger cohorts will participate together in their chosen activities and Evening Programs.
+After testing results from day 5, we will use this information to make programming decisions beginning the second week of camp sessions.
+Because of the number of fully vaccinated campers and counselors in Main Camp, trips in hiking, paddling, rock climbing, mountain biking, and special activities will be offered across Lines.
 We may adjust other programming and restrictions based on testing results.